sprinteiro/spark-cluster-docker/README.md

 # Docker standalone Apache Spark Cluster
 ---

-This image starts automatically two-node cluster in Apache Spark standalone cluster mode in a Docker container.
+This image starts automatically two-node cluster in Apache Spark standalone cluster mode in a single Docker container.
+Also, you can start a multi-node distributed cluster with Vagrant Docker containers.

 * Base image: Linux Alpine 3.6 .
 * Java version: OpenJDK 8 .